openops/mom/planning/push_notifications.md

 **Note: Instead of 82484166391 put your projectID seen on your project homepage**

--We then added a *successHandler* and *errorHandler* which will be called whether the registration is successful or not.
+- We then added a *successHandler* and *errorHandler* which will be called whether the registration is successful or not.
 The result if successful will contain the registration token shown from the *onNotificationGCM* function.

 ##Running the Application